awsdocs/amazon-kendra-developer-guide/doc_source/data-source-google-drive.md

 After you sync the data source, you can't remove the field mappings\.
 You can map additional fields\.

 By default, Amazon Kendra indexes all supported documents stored on your Google Workspace Drive and any My Drives for your users\.
-You can exclude documents using the console or by setting the following fields of the [ GoogleDriveConfiguration ](API_GoogleDriveConfiguration.md) parameter when you create the data source\.
-Exclusions are combined with a logical AND, so if a file matches any of the exclusions it is not included in the index\.
+You can exclude documents using the console or by setting the following fields of the `GoogleDriveConfiguration` parameter when you create the data source\.
+Exclusions are combined with a logical AND, so if a file matches any of the exclusions it isn't included in the index\.
 + `ExcludeMimeTypes` – One or more MIME types of the documents to exclude\.
 For example, if you specify the MIME type for Microsoft Word documents, those documents aren't indexed\.
 + `ExcludeSharedDrives` – One or more shared drive identifiers to exclude\.
 None of the files on the shared drive are indexed\.
 + `ExcludeUserAccounts` – One or more email addresses of user accounts to exclude from the index\.
 None of the files in the My Drive owned by the account are indexed\.
 Files shared with the user are indexed unless the owner of the file is also excluded\.